CoverMyMeds Campus Update: Spotlight on Sustainability

 “Doing the right thing is a question we ask at every point in this project, and it’s the main lens through which we operate,” said Michael Bukach, senior manager of employee engagement.
 "As an innovative company, we can apply the same principles we do in our work to our campus and achieve equally incredible results.”

-Our on-site culinary team will continue to provide healthy and nutritious meals and snacks.
-And, there are plans for a 1,500-square-foot outdoor garden where our employees can grow vegetables and herbs.
+Our on-site culinary team will continue to provide healthy and nutritious meals and snacks for employees.
+And there are plans for a 1,500-square-foot outdoor garden where our people can grow vegetables and herbs to take home.

 “So much of earning a WELL certification has to do with food and the healthiness of that food,” said Lars Johansson, director of campus operations.
 “We’re able to achieve our WELL goal because of the strength of our culinary team.”

 Our sustainability efforts continue beyond our buildings.
 We’re working with others to expand the network of trails and paths that connect our campus to the community, so it’s easier for everyone to get around.
 Plus, we’re installing plenty of bike racks and electric vehicle charging stations to encourage others to ditch fossil fuels.

 We’re also sourcing materials locally whenever possible, and recycling some of our treasured mementos.
 For example, we’re moving many of our current furnishings over to the new campus — as well as our beloved collection of thrifted mugs.

 By showing what’s possible, we broaden the path for others to do the same.
 Together, we can make a positive impact on our communities and the planet.

 “Our campus project is an opportunity to cross-pollinate with larger commitments we’ve made to the community,” Johansson said.
 “We’re excited to be a positive collaborator for the community and for the planet.”